Go Back

 Instructions

-• Combine the cream and jelly in a large bowl, then whip on high speed using a hand or stand mixer for 5 minutes or until it thickens and doubles in volume.
-Distribute the mixture among 4 glasses or bowls, then chill in the fridge for 2 hours or until it sets.
+• Add the cream and cooled jelly to a large bowl.
+Using a hand mixer or stand mixer, whip on high speed for about 5 minutes, or until the mixture thickens and doubles in volume.
+Spoon the mixture into 4 glasses, then fridge for 2 hours, or until fully set.

 Notes